nesanders/MAenvironmentaldata/docs/_posts/2023-02-04-eea-dp-cso-ej.md

 ## Correlation between CSO discharge and EJ factors

 We explore the relationship between CSO discharge volumes within different geographic areas and their EJ population characteristics.
 We use using bootstrap resampling to visualize the trend and uncertainty in the population-weighted mean discharge volume estimate in equal-sized bins of watersheds (figures below).
 We estimate the univariate dependence of CSO discharge on each EJ factor, and its 90% posterior (confidence) interval, with a population-weighted logarithmic regression model.
-A detailed explanation of the methodology used in this analysis is provided [here]({% post_url 2019-03-23-necir-cso-ej_modeling %}).
+A detailed explanation of the methodology used in this analysis is provided [here]({% post_url 2019-03-23-necir-cso-ej_modeling %}) and additional model diagnostics are available [here]({% post_url 2023-02-04-eea-dp-cso-ej_modeling %}).

 ### Relationship with linguistic isolation